 Senior Vice President & Relationship Manager, Partner

-Lisa Ivie Miller serves as STMM’s Director of Government Relations and Education.
+Lisa Ivie Miller is a partner of STMM and serves as Senior Vice President and Relationship Manager.
 A native of Amarillo, Ms. Miller received her bachelor’s degree from West Texas A&M University and her master’s degree from Sam Houston State University.
 She worked for the late State Senator Teel Bivins of Amarillo in his district and Capitol offices for seven years before beginning her career in governmental relations for a statewide firefighters’ association and then for the law firm Hance Scarborough, LLP.
 In 2004, Gov. Rick Perry appointed her to serve as the state’s 7th Firefighters’ Pension Commissioner, a position she held until joining STMM in late 2010.
-The Commissioner’s office oversees defined benefit pension funds for more than 300 municipalities with combined assets of over $1.4 billion.
+The Commissioner’s office oversaw defined benefit pension funds for more than 300 municipalities with combined assets of over $1.4 billion.

 Ms. Miller holds an Accredited Investment Fiduciary (AIF®) designation, a Series 65 license, a Scholar Series designation and Certificate of Achievement in Public Plan Policy with the International Foundation of Employee Benefit Plans, and has attended Portfolio and Management Concepts training at the Wharton School.